FScholsen/flist-ui/README.md

 # Installation procedure

 These are the steps I followed from scratch to have everything running.
 It includes:

 - creation of the repository and package
 - installation of the dependencies
 - configuration of the toolchain
-- creation and publicshing of your first package
+- creation and publishing of your first package

 _Note: You should not run those commands in your cloned local repo._
 _Instead, start from scratch: create a new directory and follow the steps._